assaydepot/trialinsights_api_v1/README.md

 | study_type | Expanded Access, Interventional, N/A, Observational, Observational [Patient Registry] | | agency_class | NIH, 'U.S. Fed', Industry, Other |

 __Note: Value strings are case in-sensitive.__

+###### Multiple values for a Secondary Search term.
+Multiple entries for a secondary search term will form a logical "OR", as shown in the example below:

 ```
 // Example Request Body